jacky01LS/C-tasks/README.md

 This repository contains some C programs made following the CS50 course.
 These are command-line programs that run inside the terminal.

 ### Included projects
-Ceasar - uses caesar cipher to encrypt inputted plaintext by shifting ASCII value according to inputted number.
+Caesar - uses caesar cipher to encrypt inputted plaintext by shifting ASCII value according to inputted number.

 Cash - calculates the minimum amount of coins needed to provide the cash/change of the number value inputted by user.